 Penn State Greater Allegheny, strongly committed to the University's internationalization initiatives, has adopted each year a country or region of the world as a common focus to inspire teaching and scholarship.
 Through comparative study we hope to advance a greater understanding of globalization processes and their impact on the lives of people around the world, including our own region.

-This year's focus is on Canada.
+This year's focus is on the Balkans.
 More than 20 faculty and staff members are cooperating to explore and reflect on various aspects of the history, culture, and economic, social, and political reality of this region.
 Course lectures, student research projects, public debates, service learning activities, theater productions, films and guest lecturers will help us learn about this area of the world.

 This last academic year we concluded a focus on Canada, with a theme of global health.
 Previous countries or regions and themes studied were the Celtic Nations in 2012-2013 (theme: water); the Middle East in 2011-2012 (theme: the Millennium Development Goals); Eastern Europe in 2010-2011 (theme: human rights); East Asia in 2009-2010 (theme: the environment); Latin America and the Caribbean in 2008-2009 (theme: food security); South Asia in 2007-2008; India in 2006-2007; Africa in 2005-2006; and Haiti in 2004.